 At the hotel

-Spa, concierge, charity centre, library with books, DVDs, games and magazines, guest computers, gallery, free WiFi throughout.
-In rooms: flatscreen cable TV, DVD player, CD player, radio, iPod dock, minibar, coffee machines, toiletries, pillow menu.
+Spa, concierge, fitness centre, charity centre, library with books, DVDs, games and magazines, guest computers, gallery, free WiFi throughout.
+In rooms: flatscreen cable TV, DVD player, CD player, radio, iPod dock, free minibar (replenished with snacks, soft drinks, local beers and bottled water daily), coffee machines, toiletries, pillow menu.

 Our favourite rooms